DagurB/nightmare/README.md

 ```bash
 qemu-system-x86_64 -hda file.bin
 ```
--fda means floppy disk a and
+* -fda means floppy disk a
--hda means hard disk a
+* -hda means hard disk a

 ## TODO:
-create makefile
+* create makefile
-turn this into a iso (maybe?)
+* turn this into a iso (maybe?)